brown-ccv/ccv-website-hugo/content/english/services/rates.md

 # Condo Purchase
 > An investigator may choose to purchase a condo to support their high performance computing needs.
 ## Benefits of condo ownership
-* **5 year lifecycle** - condo resources will be available for a duration of 5 years
+* **5 year lifecycle** - condo resources will be available for a duration of 5 years.
 * **Access to more cpu cores than purchased** - condo will have access to 1.25 times the number of cpu cores purchased for the first 3 years of its lifecycle.
-For the remaining 2 years, condo will have access to the same number of cpu cores purchased
+For the remaining 2 years, condo will have access to the same number of cpu cores purchased.
-* **Support** - CCV staff will install, upgrade and maintain condo hardware throughout its lifecycle
+* **Support** - CCV staff will install, upgrade and maintain condo hardware throughout its lifecycle.
+* **High job priority** - Jobs submitted to a condo have the highest priority to schedule.
 ## How to get started
 * Contact support@ccv.brown.edu to discuss your needs and review purchase options